AI-secure/DecodingTrust/Tutorial.md

 # Configuration

 The `main.py` script uses [Hydra](https://hydra.cc/) for managing configurations.
-Our codebase comes with a `BaseConfig` that specifies general information like model names and secret keys.
+Our codebase comes with a `BaseConfig` that specifies general information like model names and API keys.
 To avoid combinatorially many configuration files, we use a modularized scheme as the configure management.
 Each trustworthy perspective, e.g. adversarial robustness as `AdvGLUEConfig`, extends `BaseConfig` and stores its dedicated configurations in its separate folder under `./configs`.
 The configurations are defined in the `configs.py` script and registered with Hydra's `ConfigStore` in `main.py`.

 You can provide input to the script through a YAML configuration file.
 This file should be located in the `./src/dt/configs` directory.
 We have provided a default configuration set in `./configs`.

 Concretely, the top-level main configuration file (`./configs/config.yaml`) contains basic information required by all perspectives such as model configuration (`model_config`) and API key (`key`).
 We also support specifying model configuration as a config group located in `./configs/model_config`.

-We support three types of model name specifications.
+We support five types of model name specifications.
 + OpenAI Models: `openai/model-name`
 + Huggingface Hub Models: `hf/namespace/repo-name`
 + Together Models: `together/namespace/repo-name`